 ARTICLE V CONTRACT RATIFICATION

-Prior to the ratification of the contract between the bargaining unit and the University, the provisions of the contract shall be explained and discussed in a meeting (or meetings) of the University AAUP Chapter arranged by the All-University Collective Bargaining Committee.
-Unless the Executive Committee jointly with the All-University Collective Bargaining Committee decide otherwise, at least five (5) days shall be allowed members of the unit for study of the proposed contract terms.
+Prior to the ratification of the contract between the bargaining unit and the University, the provisions of the contract shall be explained and discussed in a meeting (or meetings) of the University AAUP Chapter arranged by the Executive Committee and Negotiations Team.
+Unless the Executive Committee jointly with the Negotiations Team decide otherwise, at least five (5) days shall be allowed members of the unit for study of the proposed contract terms.
 Copies of the proposed agreement shall be made available to all members of the bargaining unit.
 Voting shall be by a majority of those eligible members voting.
 The vote will be by a secret ballot at the ratification meeting.
 Proxy votes or mail ballots shall not be allowed unless by special action of the Executive Committee.

 ARTICLE VI COMMITTEES

 The Executive Committee shall appoint all special and standing committees which are deemed appropriate except as provided for elsewhere in the Constitution or in the current contract.
 At least one member of each special and standing committee shall be chosen from the Executive Committee.

 Annual dues shall be established by a majority vote of the members at a general meeting, and no changes may be made in the rate of dues and no assessment may be levied except by the procedures stated in this Article and only after five (5) days notice in writing has been given of the proposal.